-At Meadowdale Dental Clinic in Lynnwood, Washington, Dr. Lois Lee and our team want encourage a healthy smile beginning with your teeth and how they incur tooth decay.
+At Meadowdale in Lynnwood, WA, Dr. Dr. Lois Lee and our team want encourage a healthy smile beginning with your teeth and how they incur tooth decay.
 Strong oral health is the foundation to a healthy, beautiful smile.
 It all begins in the home with regular daily oral hygiene to protect yourself against the hazards of tooth decay.
 This means routine professional dental cleanings along with brushing twice a day and flossing (at least) once a day to strengthen and protect teeth.

 But what happens if you end up with tooth decay?
 Let’s take a brief quiz about your teeth to see if you know how to recognize the dangers of tooth decay.

 Which one of these statements is UNTRUE when it comes to the inner workings of your teeth?